DAOD 3000-0, Materiel Acquisition and Support

 Context

 3.1 Materiel acquisition and support (MA&S) includes the resources and business functions required to acquire and support materiel throughout its entire life cycle.
-MA&S contributes to the defence capability of Canada by ensuring that the CAF is equipped with the right materiel in a timely manner, prepared to accomplish its roles and missions.
+MA&S contributes to the defence capability of Canada by ensuring that the CAF is equipped with the right materiel in a timely manner in order to accomplish its roles and missions.

 Policy Statement